FractalArt/cpp-curiosities/README.md

 # cpp-curiosities

-A collection of some curious things I encountered in C++.
+A collection of some examples and curious things I encountered in C++.

 ***